Tuesday, December 22, 2020

 Art: 9/10

-Ezquerra's on goodform, but still at the tail end of the dodgy computer-colouring phase which never quite sat right with me.
+Ezquerra's on good form, but still at the tail end of the dodgy computer-colouring phase which never quite sat right with me.

 Legacy:

-A major turning point for DeMarco, and, in turn, it's clearly a key moment in Dredd's slowly changing relationship to the rules – if not the rule about romantic liaison.
+A major turning point for DeMarco, and, in turn, it's clearly a key moment in Dredd's slowly changing relationship to the rules – if not the specific rule about romantic liaisons.
 Also, we get to meet snoop-Judge extraordinaire, Roffmann, who will continue to play a role in Dredd for a few years.

 Overall score: 16.3 out of 20